 Contractors involved with Patriot Generating Station

-The two single shaft power plant blocks were provided by Siemens Energy.
-The $400m contract awarded to Siemens also includes a long-term maintenance and service agreement with Siemens' Power Diagnostics remote monitoring and diagnostics.
+The two single-shaft power plant blocks were provided by Siemens Energy.
+The $400m contract awarded to Siemens also included a long-term maintenance and service agreement with Siemens’ Power Diagnostics remote monitoring and diagnostics.

 Environmental impact of Lycoming County energy generating facility

 The natural gas-fuelled power plant received Air Permit in August 2013.
 It uses the best available control technology (BACT), which emits 80% reduced NO and CO, 45% less SO₂, and 99% lower particulate compared with a coal-fired power plant.